GuillermoRaez/GuillermoRaez/README.md

 ## Hey Friend!
 Welcome to my Github Page 👋

-My name is Guillermo Van Den Broeck Raez and I am a Junior Frontend Developer based in Valencia, Spain.
+My name is Guillermo Van Den Broeck Raez and I am a Junior MERN Fullstack Developer based in Valencia, Spain.

 This Github Profile is only dedicated for learning purpose.